HHC 101 – The How, the Why & the Wherefores

 Hexahydrocannabinol (HHC) is a type of cannabinoid that was first created in 1944 by Roger Adams, an American chemist.
 He added hydrogen molecules to Delta-9 THC, a process known as hydrogenation, which converts THC to HHC.
 The process of hydrogenation is not limited to the production of cannabinoids.
 In fact, a similar approach is taken when you’re converting vegetable oil into margarine.

-The process of making HHC involves several steps, starting with the extraction of CBD from raw hemp, distillation, and isolation of the compound in powder form.
+The process of making Hexahydrocannabinol involves several steps, starting with the extraction of CBD from raw hemp, distillation, and isolation of the compound in powder form.
 CBD acts as the base for the chemical reaction that creates HHC.
-According to Kyle Ray, the Chief Operating Officer of Colorado Chromatography, the process of creating HHC takes place in a chemical reactor, which he describes as a “black box.”
+According to Kyle Ray, the Chief Operating Officer of Colorado Chromatography, the process of creating Hexahydrocannabinol takes place in a chemical reactor, which he describes as a “black box.”
 The end result of the process is a gold-colored dark oil that is refined and distilled.

 Richard Sams, Scientific Director at KCA Laboratories, said that HHC can be safely produced in well-equipped laboratories… However, if production is scaled up, the risks increase, including the potential for explosions.

-Colorado Chromatography only produces HHC in an explosion-proof space to minimize these risks.
+Colorado Chromatography only produces Hexahydrocannabinol in an explosion-proof space to minimize these risks.
 The effects of HHC on the body and mind are not well understood, as there is a lack of consensus on its potency.

-The complexity arises from the fact that when the cannabinoid is manufactured, the end result is a mixture of two different HHC molecules: 9R HHC binds to the body’s natural endocannabinoid receptors while 9S HHC does not.
+The complexity arises from the fact that when the cannabinoid is manufactured, the end result is a mixture of two different Hexahydrocannabinol molecules: 9R HHC binds to the body’s natural endocannabinoid receptors while 9S HHC does not.

-According to Richard Sams, When consuming a sufficient dose, HHC can produce effects similar to Delta-8 THC, according to Richard Sams.
+According to Richard Sams, When consuming a sufficient dose, Hexahydrocannabinol can produce effects similar to Delta-8 THC, according to Richard Sams.
 But it takes a much higher dosage of the compound to do so.

 Kyle Ray of Colorado Chromatography stated that the ratios of active and inactive HHC molecules can vary from batch to batch, and they need to be at least 50% active to be considered a viable product.